bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 | `store_hash`  | string    | unique identified for store used in API requests  |
 | `timestamp`   | float     | Unix time when callback generated                 |

-Use the data contained in the payload object to identify the store and user.
-What your app should do with this information depends on whether [**Multiple Users**](https://developer.bigcommerce.com/api-docs/apps/guide/users) is enabled in the [Developer Portal](https://devtools.bigcommerce.com/).
+Use the payload claim data to identify the store and user.
+What your app should do with this information typically depends on whether it supports [multiple users](https://developer.bigcommerce.com/api-docs/apps/guide/users).
 Refer to the following table for instructions.

 | Callback      | Multiple Users Enabled                                                                                      | Multiple Users Not Enabled |
 |:--------------|:------------------------------------------------------------------------------------------------------------|:---------------------------|